Turning epigenetic marks OFF!

 DNA demethylation is known to involve proteins also involved in DNA repair.
 So, epigenetic gene regulation and genome maintenance are linked.
 Schomacher and colleagues identified in Neil1 and Neil2 two additional repair factors that protect DNA integrity when DNA is being demethylated.

-Both the Neils and Tdg are essential proteins for survival and development.
+Both Neils and Tdg are essential proteins for survival and development.
 Schomacher and team carried out experiments in very early frog embryos where removing either Neils or Tdg produced severe developmental problems and death before adulthood.

 Failure in setting and resetting methyl marks on DNA is involved in developmental abnormalities and cancer — where cells forget what cell type they are and start to divide uncontrollably.